ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-livereload/README.md

 ## How it works

-The middleware launches a `livereload`-server on the specified `port`, listening to changes in the app and any of the UI5 dependencies or alternativly the specified `path` or `watchPath` inside your application directory.
+The middleware launches a `livereload`-server on the specified `port`, listening to changes in the app and any of the non framework dependencies or alternativly the specified `path` or `watchPath` inside your application directory.

 When changes are detected, a reload is triggered to **all connected clients** - so all browsers having `$yourapp` will reload the application.
 The reload is `#`-aware, meaning the current displayed route in your single-page UI5 app is kept steady.